hashicorp/terraform-provider-aws/website/docs/r/instance.html.markdown

 * `user_data` - (Optional) The user data to provide when launching the instance.
 Do not pass gzip-compressed data via this argument; see `user_data_base64` instead.
 * `user_data_base64` - (Optional) Can be used instead of `user_data` to pass base64-encoded binary data directly.
 Use this instead of `user_data` whenever the value is not a valid UTF-8 string.
 For example, gzip-encoded user data must be base64-encoded and passed via this argument to avoid corruption.
 * `iam_instance_profile` - (Optional) The IAM Instance Profile to
   launch the instance with.
 Specified as the name of the Instance Profile.
+Ensure your credentials have the correct permission to assign the instance profile according to the [EC2 documentation](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2.html#roles-usingrole-ec2instance-permissions), notably `iam:PassRole`.
 * `ipv6_address_count`- (Optional) A number of IPv6 addresses to associate with the primary network interface.
 Amazon EC2 chooses the IPv6 addresses from the range of your subnet.
 * `ipv6_addresses` - (Optional) Specify one or more IPv6 addresses from the range of the subnet to associate with the primary network interface
 * `tags` - (Optional) A mapping of tags to assign to the resource.